dobriak/apotest/myfirst/intro.md

 In order to use this tutorial, you will need to create an account with Aporeto.
 This will allow you to utilze Aporeto's UI.
 Click on the link below:

 [Aporeto Console Registration](https://console.aporeto.com/register/)

+Once you have registered, please run the following command to set up your environment:

+`/opt/aposetup.sh setup`{{execute}}

+On with the course!